adsbynimbus/nimbus-ios-sample/README.md

 - Ads by mediation platforms (Google, MoPub)
 - Ads with MOAT viewability integration
 - Ad Markup Renderer

+## Testing Ad Markup

+The `Test Render` section of the sample app provides basic functionality for rendering ad markup using the latest version of the Nimbus SDK.
+The tool provides a text input field that can receive any well formed HTML or VAST markup and will render the ad as a full screen ad.

+1. Copy the contents of the `markup` field, without the any leading or trailing quotes, from a Nimbus response and paste it into the input field.
+2. Click the `Test` button.
+The markup will be rendered into a full screen container.

+### Verifying Static Ads

+If the container shows a blank white screen (a potential bad ad) or further verification of functionality is required:

+1. Ensure the Sample app is running using the simulator.
+2. Open Safari and navigate to the `Preferences` screen from the `Safari` menu.
+3. Ensure the `Show Develop menu in menu bar` option is checked.
+4. Find the device or simulator running the Sample app in the `Develop` menu.
+5. Select the Sample app from the list of inspectable applications.
+6. In the Web Inspector window, select the Console tab and inspect the output for any errors.

+##### Any errors that appear in the Web Inspector console can be ignored if the ad renders properly and there are minimal reporting discrepancies between Nimbus and the network serving the creative.

+If the ad markup does not render using the test tool, first ensure that the markup pasted into the input field is valid.
+For example, if the markup was obtained from a server log it may contain additional formatting characters that must be removed or properly escaped prior to pasting it into the tool.

+### Verifying Video Ads

+Errors rendering a video ad can be identified by a completely black screen with the the close button appearing at the top left of the ad container.

+#### Companion Ads

+If the VAST creative contains a companion ad that does not render, check the size of the Companion Ad in the markup.
+The `Test Render` tool is setup with a 320 by 480 end card Companion Ad by default; if another size Companion Ad is defined in the VAST it will not render without rebuilding the Sample app with an additional Companion Ad definition that matches the size defined in the VAST markup.

 ## Need help?
 You can check out [Nimbus iOS Quick Start Guide](https://adsbynimbus-public.s3.amazonaws.com/iOS/docs/1.11.1/docs/index.html)